Easy Roasted Butternut Squash Soup

 4 garlic cloves, with skins left on

-4 to 5 cups low-sodium vegetable or chicken stock, see our homemade chicken stock recipe
+4 to 5 cups (950ml to 1180ml) low-sodium vegetable or chicken stock, try homemade chicken stock

 Directions

-1Heat the oven to 400 degrees F. Lightly oil a rimmed baking sheet or baking dish.
+1Preheat the oven to 400°F (204°C).
+Line a rimmed baking sheet or baking dish with parchment paper.

-3Make a bed of thyme and garlic cloves in the middle of the baking sheet.
-Place the squash, cut-side-down, on top of the thyme.
+4Make a bed of fresh herbs and garlic cloves in the middle of the baking sheet.
+Place the squash, cut side down, on top.
 Roast until the squash is completely tender, about 1 hour.

-4Remove from the oven and let cool until easily handled.
+5Remove the roasted squash from the oven and let it cool until you can handle it.
 Scoop out the flesh and add to a large saucepan.
-Squeeze the roasted garlic from the skins and throw away the skins.
-Throw away the thyme.
+Squeeze the roasted garlic from the skins into the saucepan and throw away the skins.
+Throw away the herbs.

 Adam and Joanne's Tips